|

 VIHUELA

+already had, he found that the open fifths as written (and intended) by the composer had been altered in the transcription to include the third that satisfies the Mantovani ear.
 A look into transcription is provided in the article by a musicologist, Dr. Thomas Greer of Pan American University, Edinburg, Texas.
 The principal source used by Greer (Willi Apel, see page 7)

 Creative Guitar International